arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ## Introduction

-Transform your industrial compressor into smart and connect it to the Arduino Cloud for advanced condition monitoring capabilities using the Opta™ micro PLC.
+Upgrade your industrial compressor with smart capabilities and connect it to the Arduino Cloud for advanced condition monitoring using the Opta™ micro PLC.

 ![Project Thumbnail](assets/thumbnail.png)